 Data that you provide us with

-Our legitimate interest is to be able to create and administer your profile, adapt advertisements and contents to your preferences and improve the functionality on our websites.
+We process the data on the basis of Article 6.1.f of the General Data Protection Regulation (the balancing of interests rule) where JP/Politikens Hus’ legitimate interest is to be able to create and administer your profile, adapt advertisements and contents to your preferences and improve the functionality of our contents.

 Information in connection with purchases and orders